Yellowbrick Data raises $81M Series C for hybrid data warehouse – TechCrunch

 There’s lots of data in the world these days, and there are a number of companies vying to store that data in data warehouses or lakes or whatever they choose to call it.
-Old school companies have tended to be on prem, while new ones like Snowflake are strictly in the cloud.
+Old-school companies have tended to be on prem, while new ones like Snowflake are strictly in the cloud.
 Yellowbrick Data wants to play the hybrid angle, and today it got a healthy $81 million Series C to continue its efforts.

 The round was led by DFJ Growth with help from Next47, Third Point Ventures, Menlo Ventures, GV (formerly Google Ventures), Threshold Ventures and Samsung.
 New investors joining the round included IVP and BMW i Ventures.
 Today’s investment brings the total raised to a brisk $173 million.